wilferraciolli/FullStackApps/hr/hr-api/README-API-TESTING.md

 # Employee API Testing Guide

-This guide provides instructions on how to test the Employee REST API using various HTTP clients.
+This guide provides instructions on how to test the Employee and Org Chart REST APIs using various HTTP clients.

 ## Prerequisites